mannyjv/jukePlayer/README.md

 # Juke: A simple spotify clone to play your favorite music!

-turn on the sound of the video check it out here...
+Please turn on the sound of the video and check it out here...

 https://user-images.githubusercontent.com/46333621/167256594-351d27c0-c7c1-46e5-adf7-54e43a421dd5.mov